free-pdk/free-pdk.github.io/index.md

 ## Evaluation Boards

-These are evalution boards for the online-programmable MTP (as opposed to the OTP parts, which can only be programmed offline and once) Padauk µC.
+These are evaluation boards for the online-programmable MTP (as opposed to the OTP parts, which can only be programmed offline and once) Padauk µC.
 [free-pdk/f-eval-boards](https://github.com/free-pdk/f-eval-boards).

 ## Instruction Sets, Opcodes, and Programming Sequence